isomerpages/moe-kranjipri/_our-curriculum/Total Curriculum Framework.md

 Century Competencies (21CC).&nbsp; In order to deliver these outcomes, the four core attributes of Values, Skills, Knowledge and Attitudes are defined, as well as the accompanying key initiatives to develop these attributes.</p>
+<p>The EXCITE Learning Approach outlines how learning is designed, curated
+and enacted in the school daily.&nbsp; &nbsp;This is supported by an environment that is caring and enabling, promotes student ownership &amp; agency, and values student centricity.</p>